duplojs/utils/docs/en/v1/api/number/toFixed.md

 ## Return value

-**Classic signature**: returns a string representing the number with the specified number of decimals.
+returns a string representing the number with the specified number of decimals.

-**Curried signature**: returns a function that takes a value and formats it with the specified number of decimals.

 ## See also